-The versatile dog pack is a fantastic addition to any hike.
-The key is to make sure you find a pack that fits your dog properly and get him used to wearing it before your trip.
+A dog pack is a backpack that a dog wears and is a versatile addition to any hike.
+It frees you up from carrying extra gear and it makes your pup so much more self-sufficient.
+Make sure you find a pack that fits your dog properly, and get him comfortable wearing it before your trip.

-Before you check into outdoor retailers, measure the circumference of your dog’s chest to find the right size.
-Make sure the straps are sturdy around his body, but not too tight that he can’t breathe.
+Measure the circumference of your dog’s chest to find the right size and make sure the straps are sturdy around his body.
+Remember, he’ll be happily huffing and puffing (and panting) along the trail, so you don’t want to confine his breathing or chest expansion.
 A good rule of thumb is that you should be able to fit two fingers underneath the pack when it’s on your dog.

 Start by introducing the pack to your dog with treats and praise so he builds positive association.
-Let him wear it around the house for a bit, and as he gets used to it, try taking him outside on a walk while he is wearing it.
+Let him wear it around the house for a bit, then try taking him outside on a walk while he’s wearing it.
 Gradually increase the weight to get him comfortable.
 It’s safe to put about 20-25% of your dog’s body weight in the pack—but always check with your vet first.

 First Aid Kit

-Booties might look a little silly, but they can protect dog’s feet from hot surfaces, snow, sharp rocks, and thorns.
-Nine times out of ten, booties won’t be necessary because most dogs have paws that were built to withstand the elements.
-But some dogs can benefit from booties if they have furry feet that easily collect ice or rocks between their toes.
+Booties might look silly, but they can protect your dog’s feet from hot surfaces, snow, sharp rocks, and thorns.
+Most dogs have paws that were built to withstand the elements.
+But some can benefit from booties if they have furry feet that easily collect ice, rocks, road salt, or other debris between their toes.

-Many dogs will flat out refuse to wear booties, so try them out at home first.
-But just like a baby with socks, dogs will lose these - so make sure to pack spares.
+Many dogs will flat-out refuse to wear booties, so try them out at home first.
+It can be awkward for Arno to wear something that covers his feet—and kinda funny (Google it!)—and he may try to shake them off.
+Don’t get too attached to them though.
+Eventually dogs will lose these, so make sure to pack spares.